Itanya-hub/hotel_program/README.md

 8. ShowRooms, CheckIn, check out are inside Mainmenu() , code doesnt run correctly

-**git commit**    SaveRooms();  into case 5 so its save every changes I have a misplaced closing curly brace (}).
+**git commit**    SaveRooms();  into case 5 so its save every changes I have a misplaced closing curly brace ({}).
 When a brace is missing:

+***mark som room available**
+if i check out guest 100 original is occu ,, is it suppose to change to available ?
+I neeed to find solution When a guest checks out of a room that was Occupied, the room's status must change back to Available so that it can be assigned to the next guest.
+The static void CheckOut() method will essentially perform the reverse of the CheckIn() process.